nasa/HyperCP/README_configuration.md

             ShutterLight/ShutterDark for light/dark correction or "Not Required" for all other data.
      - [TriOS] Li/Lt/Es can be selected.
 This is used to specify the target of each radiometers.

-For each calibration file:

-Click ```Enable``` to enable the calibration file.
-Select the frame type used for radiometer data or ```Not Required``` for navigational and ancillary data.
+Each file added (.cal, .ini, .tdf) is enabled by default, but you can unclick the ```Enable``` box or remove those added in error or unused.
+Selecting the frame type used for radiometer data or ```Not Required``` for navigational and ancillary data should be automatic, but is worth checking.
 Data from the GPS and SATNAV instruments, etc. are interpreted using the corresponding Telemetry Definition Files ('.tdf').

-Once you have created your new Configuration, CAL/TDF files are copied from their chosen locations into the /Config directory HyperCP directory structure within an automatically created sub-directory named for the Configuration (i.e., a configuration named "KORUS" creates a KORUS.cfg configuration file in ```/Config ``` and creates the /Config/KORUS_Calibration directory with the chosen calibration & TDF files).
+Once you have created your new Configuration, CAL/INI/TDF files are copied from their chosen locations into the /Config directory HyperCP directory structure within an automatically created sub-directory named for the Configuration (i.e., a configuration named "KORUS" creates a KORUS.cfg configuration file in ```/Config ``` and creates the ```/Config/KORUS_Calibration``` directory with the chosen calibration & TDF files).

 *The values set in the configuration file should be considered carefully.
 They will depend on your viewing geometry and desired quality control thresholds.
 Do not use default values without consideration.*